Jon Hilliman

-Jon Hilliman (born November 14, 1995) is an American football running back for the San Antonio Brahmas of the XFL.
-He played college football at Rutgers, and was signed by the Giants as an undrafted free agent in 2019.
+Jon Hilliman (born November 14, 1995) is an American football running back.
+He played college football at Rutgers, and was signed by the New York Giants as an undrafted free agent in 2019.

 Early years

 Raised in Plainfield, New Jersey, Hilliman attended and played high school football at St. Peter's Preparatory School.

 College career

-After playing for Boston College from 2014-2017, Hilliman graduated and transferred to Rutgers as a graduate transfer.
+After playing for Boston College from 2014–2017, Hilliman graduated and transferred to Rutgers as a graduate transfer.
 He led the team in rushing touchdowns as a redshirt senior at Rutgers.